sree314/rq9-experiments/README.md

 look at the input.

 ```
 ./dumpfloats.py crash-fc80251c6950c1cd22ae18636db21156f0e73781
 -0x1.ffcc000000000p-126 0x1.fffe000000000p-126
 ```

 In this case it finds witnesses.
-You can test these witnesses by:
+You can test these witnesses by running:

 ```
 ./nocustom_test -0x1.ffcc000000000p-126 0x1.fffe000000000p-126